-Issue Ideas and tips Example in practice Dealing with questions in the moment, which can include: - Multiple students asking questions at once - Managing incoming requests and keeping track of who asked questions in what order Create a system for tracking and monitoring questions and share this with students so they know how to behave during the evaluation.
+Issue Ideas and tips Example in practice Dealing with questions in the moment, which can include: • Multiple students asking questions at once • Managing incoming requests and keeping track of who asked Create a system for tracking and monitoring questions and share this with students so they know how to behave during the evaluation.
 Instructor keeps a note pad with them.
 When a student raises their hand, the instructor acknowledges the student has a question (nod, thumbs up) and writes the name or initials on the note pad.
 Instructor continues to create the list as questions arise.
-Learners are able to

-up or waiting for response Note - must discuss and practice this with students advance so they know what is expected.
+Learners are questions in what order Students getting impatient with hand up or waiting for response able to keep working on the evaluation.
+Note - must discuss and practice this with students in advance so they know what is expected.
 Students talking during the evaluation when not permitted.
 Co-construct evaluation expectations and protocols with students, in advance.
-Clarify what students can do, unauthorized talking.
-Each

-Students talking during the evaluation when not permitted.
-Students talking during the evaluation when not expectations and protocols with students, in advance. is expected.

-Students talking during the evaluation when not permitted.
-Co-construct evaluation lnstructor sets up the "three dots" strategy to progressively address

-evaluation when not expectations and protocols permitted. expectations and protocols with students, in advance. progressively address

-permitted. with students, in advance. progressively address

-Clarify what students can do, unauthorized talking.
-Each

-and what they cannot do. student is given two Explain how questions are warnings, and on the third

-asked and answered during the evaluation for that

-the evaluation. student is ended.
-The

-instructor has sticker dots.

-First warning, they place o

-dot on the student's desk.

-Second warning, a second

-dot is placed.
-Third warning

-the evaluation is ended.

-This must be discussed in

-advance with students, so

-they understand the meth

-Using an unapproved Create a list of authorized Before the evaluation, the
+Instructor sets up the "three dots" strategy to progressively address unauthorized talking.
+Clarify what students can do, and what they cannot do.
+Explain how questions are asked and answered during the evaluation.
+Each student is given two warnings, and on the third the evaluation for that student is ended.
+The instructor has sticker dots.
+First warning, they place one dot on the student's desk.
+Second warning, a second dot is placed.
+Third warning, the evaluation is ended.
+This must be discussed in advance with students, so they understand the method.

-resource during the test resources for the evaluation. instructor and class create
+Using an unapproved resource during the test (calculators, notes, books)

-(calculators, notes, books) Review with students in list of items permitted in t

-advance and post evaluation (e.g., water bot somewhere visible.
-Before with no label or writing on

-the evaluation begins, review pen, blank scrap paper).

-the list and give students the

-opportunity to return any

-unapproved resources.

-Monitor the room, paying

-close attention to the

-resources the students have.
+Create a list of authorized resources for the evaluation.
+Review with students in advance and post somewhere visible.
+Before the evaluation begins, review the list and give students the opportunity to return any unapproved resources.
+Monitor the room, paying close attention to the resources the students have.